chargeITmobility/bsm-python/doc/examples/ev-charging.md

 }
 ```

-Let's have a quick lock at its key data points too:
+Let's have a quick look at its key data points too:

 - Type and status
     - Its type is indicated by the transaction _TX_ = _B_ (for beginning)